How To Take Before and After Progress Photos

 How To Take Before / After Progress Photos

 While it can be one of the most difficult parts, progress photos are CRITICAL in determining your changes over time.
-You need progress pictures to really see your transformation results when completing an training and nutrition program.
+You need weight loss progress photos to really see your transformation results when completing an training and nutrition program.
+If you have been wondering how to take progress photos by yourself and how to capture before and after weight loss photos, this step-by-step article will help!

 1. Choose a simple non distracting location like a plain wall.
 Make sure there is no clutter, patterns, bright colors or distracting objects in the background.
 Use the same spot for each time you take your progress shots.